 You can also launch the website from the manager, where it will autofill your data and log you in.
 It isn’t a revolutionary idea, but it does work.
 There’s also a variety of records that can be created.
 One special feature is that RoboForm can save records for other desktop applications.
 This isn’t seen as much for free password managers.
 The Security Center is also quite useful, telling you your password’s strength, age, and if it has been reused or is a duplicate.
 The feature is usually only available in paid password managers, so this is a great incentive for RoboForm!

 RoboForm provides extensions for the four core web browsers: Google Chrome, Microsoft Edge, Mozilla Firefox, and Opera.
 There are also extensions for Internet Explorer and Safari.
 As for the actual use of the extension, everything works.
 Auto-fill works, updating passwords after a change is automatic, and there is syncing across browsers, with a customizable password generator available when you create an account.
 Of course, you can only create records after signing in, but you can edit your records from the extension as well as print the list of records.
 You can even access the Security Center from the extension!
 All in all, the browser extension seems more developed than the desktop application.
 So, if you have to pick between the desktop application and the browser extension, I recommend the extension.Preliminary Conclusion

 RoboForm is a comprehensive password manager with both free and paid versions available.
 However, after examining the free version, I see no need currently to upgrade from the free, as there are a great many deal of features available already.
 The only benefits I can see to upgrading would be cloud storage and for syncing across devices.
 In conclusion, RoboForm is great for people who need a simplistic password manager that aren’t worried as much about customizing their record-keeping and manager.

-The post Mobile Forensics Update 1 appeared first on The Leahy Center for Digital Investigation.
+The post Free Password Managers – Live Testing appeared first on The Leahy Center for Digital Forensics & Cybersecurity.